Lowest Mortgage Rate in Canada. Starting from 2.49%

 Are prefab homes more affordable?

-Some mobile and manufactured types may cost 10–40% less, square footage to square footage, compared with typical on-site builds — thanks to efficiencies in factory production and reduced on-site labour.
+Some mobile and manufactured homes may cost about 10–40% less, square footage to square footage, compared with typical on-site builds — thanks to efficiencies in factory production and reduced on-site labour.

-The more that prefab home builders can scale capacity, the more affordable these homes might become compared to on-site builds.
+The more these factory home builders can scale capacity, the more affordable these home types might be compared to on-site builds.
+And that solution lies in how easily areas, towns, and cities allow prefab homes to be installed in their communities.

 Calculate your home affordability here.